 Completing treatment for drug addiction is a significant moment in an addict’s life.
 It means they have the tools to help them cope with daily challenges and live a life that’s free of substance abuse.
-For many people struggling with addiction, inpatient treatment offers the best chance of recovery.
+For many people struggling with addiction, treatment offers the best chance of recovery.
 However, it’s an intensive experience that can disrupt an individual’s personal and professional lives.
 While you’re away getting treatment, you may feel like everyone else has moved on.

 Returning to work after rehab can be daunting even though you’ll be healthier and in a better frame of mind.
 You may be happy about resuming your career but worried that the work environment has changed.
 You may be concerned that coworkers will stare at you or talk about you behind your back.
 You may even be scared that clients won’t take you seriously anymore.
 These are all valid concerns.
 However, we’ll provide some tips to help make the transition a lot easier.
 Don’t be afraid to ask an Asheville addiction recovery professional for additional help.

 Your employer will play a major role in helping you to re-enter the work environment.
 Collaborate with them to create a plan that will work for you.
 Talk to them about your needs, your struggles, and your treatment goals.
 This will help to ensure that your return to work is as smooth as possible.